microsoft/vscode-docs/blogs/2021/10/11/webview-ui-toolkit.md

 We wanted to ensure that extensions that use webviews are predictable, consistent, and accessible for their users.

-Anytime an extension leverages the Webview API, the responsibility of creating UI that adheres to the [Visual Studio Code Webview Guidelines](https://code.visualstudio.com/api/references/extension-guidelines#webviews) lies with the extension author.
+Anytime an extension leverages the [Webview API](https://code.visualstudio.com/api/extension-guides/webview), the responsibility of creating UI that adheres to the webview guidelines lies with the extension author.
 As a result, webviews run the risk of appearing and behaving differently than the rest of Visual Studio Code.
 In the worst cases, users must navigate inaccessible extension UIs that look nothing like the rest of the editor.

 With the Webview UI Toolkit, we now share some of that responsibility with extension authors.
 We get to worry about the nitty gritty details of theming, accessibility, and behavioral/styling implementation of core UI components so you don't have to.
 It means improved ease of development, improved developer velocity, and ultimately more time to work on the parts of your extension that make it unique!